Kaylebor/xonsh_dotfiles/README.md

 bash setup.sh
 ```

+The first time it may take a while, since some steps involve compiling source code.

 `setup` contains some additional, optional arguments; check `./setup --help` for more info

 For additional, custom configuration, create a new file called `.localenv` in the `xonsh_dotfiles` folder, with Xonsh syntax.